by Grace Young

 Take small portions of dough and run through a flat roller a few times till the pasta is smooth.

 I cut the sheets to make handling of the dough easier.

 You may notice that I folded the dough in thirds (like a letter) because it was too thin to make spaghetti strands.
-The book I used for reference instructed to roll the dough down to the thinnest setting before running through the spaghetti attachment.
-I must have misunderstood the instructions.
+The book I used for reference instructed me to roll the dough down to the thinnest setting before running through the spaghetti attachment.
+I must have misunderstood the instructions in some way.

 These may not be the prettiest of noodles, but fun to make!
 If you have the means and the slightest desire to giving it a try, I highly recommend it.
 Fresh noodles are wonderful.

 First you boil the noodles (fresh pasta cooks quicker than dried), run under cold water, drain and set aside.
 I spun them gently in a salad spinner to remove any excess water.
 As you know with stir-frying, your ingredients need to be as dry as possible to avoid splattering when added to the hot oil.

 After stir-frying the chicken and vegetables, remove from the wok and set aside.

 Give the noodles a quick fifteen second stir-fry, swirl in some soy sauce, then add back the chicken mixture, scallions and salt.